5 Best Shopify Apps for Last-Mile Delivery Management in eCommerce

 Here’s a quick fact: during a random 90 days of the COVID-19 pandemic, eCommerce penetration in the U.S. grew by 10 years.
 This means that eCommerce has never been so big, and we’re all a part of this new normal.

 Needless to say, the COVID-19 pandemic has produced highly demanding consumers.
-Customer experience needs to be flawless, and that includes everything from one-click buying to on-time delivery.
+Customer experience needs to be flawless, and that includes everything from contactless to same-day delivery.

 As a Shopify merchant, how do you plan and optimize your deliveries in a way that is sustainable, automated, and meeting customer demands?
 As a courier service working with Shopify merchants, how do you do the same?
 The answer is last-mile delivery software.